 Trendy Rat Tail Hairstyles

-Rat tail haircuts are most popular in New Zealand and Australia but they have fans all around the world.
-International soccer stars can often be seen wearing their hair in a rat tail style.
-They were very popular in America during the 1980s and the style is now making a comeback in the area.
+Rat tail haircuts are most popular in New Zealand and Australia, but they have fans worldwide.
+International soccer stars can often wear their hair in a rat tail style.
+They were very popular in America during the 1980s, and the style is now coming back again in 2022.